Fashion Merchandising B.A.A.S.

-The RHIM BAAS will serve individuals who received an AAS degree in Culinary Sciences or Hospitality Management from a community college.
-The program of work includes up to 33 hours of culinary or hospitality credits earned at the community college from which they received their AAS degree.
-In addition, required Texas Tech University and College of Human Sciences core, and 40 credits of RHIM program core courses and electives are required, giving students a well-rounded hospitality business education.
-Students will also document 800 hours of hospitality work experience before earning their BAAS degree.
+The program of work includes up to 33 hours of core core courses, fashion merchandising or fashion design credits earned at the community college from which students received their A.A.S. degree.
+In addition, Texas Tech University and College of Human Sciences core courses and 40 credits of Fashion Merchandising program core courses and electives are required, giving students a well-rounded fashion merchandising program.
+A required 300-hour fashion merchandising internship is required.